rylarson/tao-chef-talk/index.md

       * Lots of common stuff though
          * Required libraries
          * Required software (java, build system, ruby, rvm, whatever)
-         * Lots of common gotchas that take thrashing with other developers to figure out
+         * Common gotchas that take thrashing with other developers to figure out
    * There is great value in having a reference development environment that works
    * Setting up a development environment for working on weird stuff can be really costly
       * Working on installers